tqtrungse/omango/README.md

 ## Introduction

-Both `SPSC` and `MPMC` channel are implemented based on pseudocode of [Dmitry Vyukov's queue](https://docs.google.com/document/d/1yIAYmbvL3JxOKOjuCyon7JhW4cSv1wy5hC0ApeGMV9s/pub).
+Both `SPSC` and `MPMC` queue are implemented based on pseudocode of [Dmitry Vyukov](https://docs.google.com/document/d/1yIAYmbvL3JxOKOjuCyon7JhW4cSv1wy5hC0ApeGMV9s/pub).
 The implementation way is exactly the same.
 But there are still some differences between them about wait-retry and blocking.<br />

 `MPMC` is high contention multithreading environment.
 If the retry is continuous and immediate, the CPU cache coherence